dpc10ster/RJafroc/README.md

     + `RJafrocRocBook` is an online book providing necessary background on the ROC paradigm.
     + `RJafrocFrocBook` is an online book providing a detailed exposition of the FROC paradigm, particularly my contributions.

-`RJafroc` was originally used in the book: Chakraborty DP: Observer Performance Methods for Diagnostic Imaging - Foundations, Modeling, and Applications with R-Based Examples.
-Taylor-Francis LLC; 2017.
-Since 2017 the software has evolved considerably necessitating changes to the software examples in the book.
+The first CRAN-posted version of `RJafroc` was used to support the R-code examples in the book: Chakraborty DP: Observer Performance Methods for Diagnostic Imaging - Foundations, Modeling, and Applications with R-Based Examples, Taylor-Francis LLC, 2017.
+Since then the software has evolved considerably necessitating changes to the R-examples in the book.
 This, and other considerations, led me to conclude that an update to the book is needed.
 This website contains the updated software and three online books that use the software and extend the 2017-book.

 # Documentation